auth0/docs/articles/connections/social/bitbucket.md

 To connect your Auth0 app to Bitbucket, you will need to generate a *Key* and *Secret* in a Bitbucket app, copy these keys into your Auth0 settings, and enable the connection.

 ::: note
-  <strong>Heads up!</strong> This connection will only work with Lock version 9.2 or higher.
+  This connection will only work with Lock version 9.2 or higher.
 :::

 This doc refers to the client steps to connect your client.
 If you are looking to manage authentication in your application, see [Next Steps](#next-steps) below.